-In this tutorial, we will explain how to create a magma hot text effect using layer styles and textures in Photoshop.
+In this tutorial, we will explain how to create a magma hot text effect in Photoshop using layer styles and textures.
 Let's get started!

-Interested in getting your hands on the Photoshop layer style to let you apply this effect (and several others) straight away?
-Take a look at the Chrome & Fire Layer Style pack on Envato Market.
+Interested in getting your hands on a Photoshop layer style to let you apply this magma texture effect (and several others) straight away?
+Take a look at the 100 Photoshop Layer Styles Bundle.

 The following assets were used during the production of this tutorial.